Residential Life Policies

 Pet Policy

-All pets, other than University approved/registered Emotional Support Animals and/or Service Animals and non-carnivorous fish, are prohibited in and around residential facilities, administrative buildings, and any food venue on campus.
-This includes, but is not limited to, all courtyards, breezeways, common spaces and parking lots within the residential communities.
+All pets, other than University approved/registered Emotional Support Animals (ESA) and/or Service Animals and non-carnivorous fish, are prohibited in and around residential facilities, administrative buildings, and any food venue on campus.
+This includes all courtyards, breezeways, common spaces and parking lots within the residential communities.
 Fish must be stored in tanks of 15 gallons or less while in the residential facilities.
 Approved ESA’s must follow the Residential Life ESA Policies provided at approval.
+Any animal not approved by Residential Life is considered an unauthorized animal.

 The University may exclude an assistance animal from University housing if the animal is not housebroken; would cause substantial physical damage to the property of others or University facilities; would pose a direct threat to the health* or safety of others; would fundamentally alter the nature of a program or activity; or is not being cared for by the individual.
 Students will be liable for damage caused by assistance animals in the same manner they are responsible for personal damages to University property.